 It's crazy but I understand the whole losing consciousness!
 It takes you to places.
 Like I tell people, even my own management team, when they ask me to sing more low register stuff.
 When I explain to them that what I hear when I sing falsetto is different they don't understand!
 It's weird to hear that Junior said this because when I say it to people they don't understand it!
-The voice is so high and you're touching notes that the average singer singing in the regular register wouldn't be able to sing - it's obvious that the brain is moving differently!
-But in terms of disrupting equipment, no. These days when you're working with this high tech equipment there isn't really much to disrupt! (laughs) Everything is virtual so they just plug me into the Mac!
+The voice is so high and you're touching notes that the average singer singing stuff and now because obviit's good they will support it. that the brain is moving differently!
+But in terms of disruptreally much to disrupt! (laughs) Everything is virtual so they just plug me into the Mac!